regiellis/ComfyUI-SDXL-Adherence/README.md

 But today they’re aimed at bigger GPUs + cloud inference.
 On consumer cards, you’ll hit VRAM ceilings, and the support ecosystem (LoRAs, ControlNets, adapters) is still catching up.

-SDXL already has the tools and community, and with these nodes, it closes the gap on adherence — so you can keep working efficiently on a single 24 GB GPU until newer archs are both hardware-friendly and ecosystem-ready.
+SDXL already has the tools and community.
+With these nodes, it closes much of the adherence gap so you can keep working efficiently on a single 24 GB GPU until newer archs are both hardware-friendly and ecosystem-ready.

----

-## License

-MIT — use it, hack it, ship it.
-Just don’t try to sell it as “secret sauce.”

 ---